ethereum/ethereum-org-website/src/content/developers/tutorials/waffle-simple-contract/index.md

 - You got ts-node and typescript already included in your project
 # Getting started with Waffle

-Open the terminal inside of your project folder and run
+Open the terminal inside of your project folder and run:
 ```
 yarn add --dev ethereum-waffle
 ```
-or alternatively if you use npm
+or alternatively, if you use npm:
 ```bash
 npm install --save-dev ethereum-waffle
 ```